Weightless, clear SPF that doubles as a smooth primer—wearable daily under makeup without leaving a white cast or heavy finish.

 Supergoop!
 Unseen Sunscreen SPF 40

-- Can feel a bit slick on very oily skin
+- Can feel slick on very oily skin

-- Chemical filters may bother very reactive skin types
+- Chemical filters may not suit very reactive skin

 Black Girl Sunscreen SPF 30

-- No white cast, even on deep complexions
+- No visible white cast, including on deeper skin tones

-- Dewy finish may be too shiny for oily skin
+- Dewy finish may feel too shiny for oily skin

-- Not ideal if you strongly prefer fragrance-free products
+- Not ideal if you only use fragrance-free products

 Kinship Self Reflect Probiotic Moisturizing Sunscreen SPF 32